Valsgärde

 The oval outline behind the helmet shows the probable size of the shield.

 Valsgärde or Vallsgärde is a farm on the Fyris river, about three kilometres north of Gamla Uppsala, the ancient centre of the Swedish kings and of the pagan faith in Sweden.
 The present farm dates from the 16th century.
-The farm's notability derives from the presence of a burial site from the Swedish Vendel Age (part of the Iron Age (c.
-550–793) and the Viking Age); it was used for more than 300 years.
+The farm's notability derives from the presence of a burial site, which was used for more than 300 years during the Swedish Vendel Age and the Viking Age.
 The first ship burial is from the 6th century and the last graves are from the 11th century.